hackscorp/hackscorp.dev/src/standards/testing/levels/static.md

 # Static tests

-Static testing is the process of analysing code for quality, without actually executing the code.
+Static testing is the process of analyzing code for quality, without actually executing the code.
 It is also known as static analysis, and testing tools in this category include static type checkers and linters, which capture basic errors like typos and invalid syntax.